superbin1996/kfc/README.md

 > ### To setup project (work both for production and development)

 On terminal in `root directory` (if `npm` and `python` was installed):
-Create python visual environment and activate it.
+**Create python visual environment and activate it**.
 After that, run:

 ```js
 npm run setup-project
 ```
+This command will trigger `pip install` and `npm install`, `npm run build` for both of server and client.

 > Open package.jon and refer to scripts for more details

 ________________